 Are you planning for the next school year and finding yourself overwhelmed with choices?
 Then here is some good news.
 The curriculum choices you make will not determine the success or failure of your homeschool!
+Below we offer 11 tips to help you choose curriculum without becoming overwhelmed!

 It is a common anecdote that despite the obvious hardships homeschool veterans faced in the early 80s, today we have it much worse.
 They didn’t have so many options!
 Obviously this is said tongue-in-cheek and we can all be grateful for the advances made by those brave pioneers.
 That said, we face a staggering number of choices in materials today.
 Homeschoolers have become a viable target for marketers.